aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 # Design Principles

 In the cloud, there are a number of principles that can help you achieve cost optimization of your microservices:

-+ Ensure that microservices are independent of specific infrastructure types for running your containers — so that microservices can scale out independently of EC2 Instance types.
-This is not applicable to AWS Fargate for Amazon EKS.
-For Amazon EKS with EC2 worker nodes - there can be exceptions like workloads that [require a GPU](https://docs.aws.amazon.com/eks/latest/userguide/gpu-ami.html) or if specific type of EC2 Instance type is required due to the nature of the workload.
++ Ensure that workloads running on Amazon EKS are independent of specific infrastructure types for running your containers.
+While using Amazon EKS with EC2, there can be exceptions when we have have workloads that [require a GPU](https://docs.aws.amazon.com/eks/latest/userguide/gpu-ami.html) or specific type of EC2 Instance types are required due to the nature of the workload.
-+ Select optimally profiled container instances — profile your production or pre-production environments and monitor critical metrics. like CPU and memory, using [Amazon CloudWatch Container Insights for Amazon EKS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
++ Select optimally profiled container instances — profile your production or pre-production environments and monitor critical metrics. like CPU and memory, using services like [Amazon CloudWatch Container Insights for Amazon EKS](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html) or third party tools.
 + Take advantage of the different purchasing options that are available in AWS, e.g. On-Demand, Spot and Savings Plan.

 # Definition